Posted in Appalachia, Eastern Kentucky, history, Uncategorized

 The eastern seaboard of America was settled, as we all learned in elementary history classes, in the 1600s, by the English.
 For the most part, most scholars agree that these settlers were of the English middle class and even some of their landed gentry, seeking their fortune in the New World.
 The English liked the New England portion of America, the northern seaboard.
 Even the climate was suitable for them.
 They became fishermen and farmers.
 Even craftsmen had come from England and set up shop in villages and town that sprung up.

-The climate of the southern coast of America did not suit the English.
-Planters discovered the agricultural value of the southern coastal areas.
+Even though the climate of the southern coast of America did not suit the English, planters discovered the agricultural value of the southern coastal areas.
 Slaves were imported from Africa to do the hard work in the hot sunshine.
 The plantation society was driven by the ever-increasing demand for the largest cash crop at that time — tobacco.
 When cotton entered the picture as another important crop, the slave trade from Africa could not keep up and plantation owners turned to England to try to find work hands.
 They succeeded.

 Many of the laborers died on the plantations.
 Those who did not die served out their bonds, or escaped, and headed northwest, toward the cooler mountainous regions of what would be known as Appalachia.

 Mountain people.
 Mountaineers.
 Kentucky Highlanders.
 The Appalachian people, in general, and the people of Eastern Kentucky specifically, are called mountain people by most of the authors of stories and histories about the region.
 They became the distant ancestors of much of parts of present-day Appalachian and the Eastern Kentucky people.
 They came to the mountains in order to escape interference from government and to gain privacy from their neighbors.
+These people were often called derogatory names like hillbillies and rednecks.
 They began to farm the creek bottoms and live above them in caves, under rock overhangs, and cabins.
 They were some of the people who helped established this country, though in a limited geographic area, as these mountain people showed no inclination to move further west.

 Watch this space for more on Appalachia and Eastern Kentucky.Mou